Need to know

 Can UV light kill viruses?

-Yes it can, though there are several different types of UV light with varying effectiveness against viruses such as SARS-CoV-2.
+Yes it can, though there are several different types of UV light with varying effectiveness.
 UVC is the most effective at stopping viruses, and it's used in some healthcare settings to disinfect surfaces and equipment.
 It can also be used to kill off harmful bacteria in drinking water, and UV sterilisers are a handy tool for travellers and hikers.

 Sunlight also contains UV light, although it's mostly UVA and UVB.
-These types of UV light are less effective at rendering SARS-CoV-2 inactive, though they can definitely give you a nasty sunburn.
-So while sunlight – aka line drying – has a mild antiviral and antibacterial effect, you can't rely on it to destroy COVID-19 on your clothes, or in you.
+These types of UV light are less effective at rendering viruses inactive, though they can definitely give you a nasty sunburn.
+So while sunlight – aka line drying – has a mild antiviral and antibacterial effect, you can't rely on it to destroy viruses such as COVID-19 on your clothes, or in you.

 Does steam kill viruses?